phoenixframework/phoenix/guides/request_lifecycle.md

 The page we are going to build will simply say "Hello World, from Phoenix!" when we point our browser to [http://localhost:4000/hello](http://localhost:4000/hello).

 The first thing we need to do to create that page is define a route for it.
 Let's open up `lib/hello_web/router.ex` in a text editor.
-It should currently look like this:
+For a brand new application, it looks like this:

 ```elixir
 defmodule HelloWeb.Router do